Switch will outsell PS5 and Xbox Series X/S in 2021, analysts predict

 Mat Piscatella of analyst firm NPD reckons that, "despite the launch of the PlayStation 5 and Xbox Series consoles, it will be the Nintendo Switch that ends up selling the most units of console hardware in 2021.
 I will go a step further and suggest this will be driven by content and promotional efforts rather than the release of a new iterative model."

 Likewise, Serkan Toto of Kantan Games argues that "everybody expecting the Switch to run out of steam in 2021 is in for a bitter disappointment.
-The Switch will be the best-selling console this year as well, driven by more first-party games, a hardware refresh (see above), and the device having developed into a lifestyle product for the mass market over the course of 2020."
+The Switch will be the best-selling console this year as well, driven by more first-party games, a hardware refresh, and the device having developed into a lifestyle product for the mass market over the course of 2020."

 Finally, Piers Harding-Rolls of Ampere Analysis added that the Switch family (including the Switch Lite) will be the best-selling consoles for the year.
 Unlike Piscatella, he believes that "it makes more commercial sense to release an updated version" of the console this year, and that he expects to see one in 2021.